snibbor/Qymia-in-QuPath/README.md

 Fast, high-throughput quantification of multiplex immunofluorescence and/or immunohistochemistry staining in clinical specimens (tissue microarrays, whole tissue sections) by molecular compartmentalization techniques (tissue and cell-based) in QuPath.

-QIIMA is currently designed as a 2 part GUI extension where you make compartments with QIIMA-Comp and quantify the target expression within these compartments with QIIMA-Quant.
-The QIIMA-Comp portion of the extension is under construction, however QuPath natively provides many ways to define molecular compartments of interest.
+QIIMA is currently designed as a 2 part GUI extension where you make compartments with QIIMA Compartment Builder and quantify the target expression within these compartments with QIIMA-Quant.
+The QIIMA Compartment Builder portion of the extension is under construction, however QuPath natively provides many ways to define molecular compartments of interest.

 ## Workflow Demo Version 0.0.1:

-This workflow uses the QuPath built-in SimpleThresholder as well as CompQuant
+This workflow uses the QuPath built-in SimpleThresholder as well as QIIMA-Quant

 ## Whole Tissue Sections: